-The missing ADH can be easily replaced with the synthetic hormone DDAVP (Desmopressin).
+The missing vasopressin can be easily replaced with the synthetic hormone DDAVP (Desmopressin).
 This may be as tablets, melts, nasal spray or injections.
 The effect is usually noticed immediately as the child is less thirsty and often stops getting up at night to pass urine and drink.
 DDAVP should be started at a low dose, which is adjusted over several days or weeks.
-Children usually need 1-3 doses each day and this is often started in hospital.
+This may be started in hospital and children usually need 1-3 doses each day.
 Your child will need regular blood tests to help the doctors know how much your child needs.

 When the treatment is stable then your child will only need blood tests every few months, after any dose change or if they are unwell.

-If the dose of DDAVP is not enough for your child or is missed then they will once again be very thirsty and pass more urine.
+If the dose of DDAVP is not enough for your child or is missed then they will be very thirsty and pass more urine.